 I use it when I begin to experience pain in my right side, just under my ribs.
 It is a pain that once you have, you recognize instantly.

-While I normally do not have severe pain (because I do the flush before it gets too bad), I have procrastinated and had sever pain, nausea and vomiting – all of which are relieved by the following cleanse and passage of gallstones.
+While I normally do not have severe pain (because I do the flush before it gets too bad), I have procrastinated and had sever pain, nausea and vomiting – all of which have been relieved for me by the following cleanse and passing gallstones.

 Gallbladder Cleanse Recipe

 Drink 1 qt of apple juice each day for 6 days.
 Drink the apple juice in addition to your regular diet.

 There is no specific time that you must drink it – I drink it throughout the day.